nishib17/employeemaster/readme.rst

 This is a employee master project made in CodeIgniter and MySQL.
 Uses Bootstrap, Jquery, Javascript  with all the crud operations and controls with validations and routing.
+You just have to create Database name test_1 and import employee.sql given in repository and its done.